🔄

 Both are under-sink filters designed to remove contaminants and improve the taste of your water.
 But they take quite different approaches.

-That’s exactly why we’ve done the homework for you.
+That’s why we’ve done the homework for you.

 In this guide, I’ll break down how they compare — what they remove, how they work, what they cost long-term, and which one makes the most sense depending on what you want.